Arun-KS96/OPENLANE-Workshop/README.md

   ![](/Figures/2.7.png)

-This is _picorv32a_ layout in MAGIC:
+This is _picorv32a_ placement layout in MAGIC:

   ![](/Figures/2.8.png)